GoogleChrome/developer.chrome.com/site/en/blog/soft-navigations-experiment/index.md

 Here we are subtracting `2` as the first soft navigation is `2` and `getEntriesByType` returns an array, which like all JavaScript arrays, is zero-indexed.

 {% Aside 'warning' %}

-There are discussions to instead [if there are better ways to link event entries to the navigation entries](https://github.com/WICG/soft-navigations/issues/12), so this may change.
+There are discussions on [whether there are better ways to link event entries to the navigation entries](https://github.com/WICG/soft-navigations/issues/12), so this may change.
 {% endAside %}

 This `pageUrl` should be used to report the metrics against the correct URL, rather than the current URL that they may have used in the past.